carolyn-wong/Instagram/README.md

 The following **additional** features are implemented:

 - [x] Show an indeterminate progress bar while loading home and user timelines.
+- [x] Implememted ButterKnife in some files to reduce findViewById calls.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):